Search by

 Can I live with my partner?

-Whilst there are a limited number of studios available for couples to rent, all other rooms within Property Management are sole-occupancy.
+Whilst there are a limited number of studios available for couples to rent, all other rooms within property are sole-occupancy.
 So whilst you and your partner may each rent a room within the same apartment, each bedroom must only be occupied by 1 person.

 Can I have friends over to visit me?

-Yes – you are allowed to have friends over, however you will need to ensure that they comply fully with the House Rules and any direction of Property Management Management.
-They also ask that you consider your housemates and ensure that your guest/s do not cause any disruption or damage any property of Property Management or your housemates.
+Yes – you are allowed to have friends over, however you will need to ensure that they comply fully with the House Rules and any direction of the their team, including their Resident Leaders.
+They also ask that you consider your housemates and ensure that your guest/s do not cause any disruption or damage any property of Iglu or your housemates.
 Students are required to register their visiting guests at reception for safety and security reasons.

 Do I need to bring towels and bed linen with me?